disnetlab/iContinuum/README.md

 # Step2- Modification

-Based on the desired topology in each Example folder, navigate to the sample_folder and edit the "inventory.ini" file.
+Based on the desired topology in each Example folder, edit the inventory file of that sample_folder.

-      1- Navigate to Example folders and open "inventory.ini" with an editor such as vim or nano. >> Eg. nano Example1/inventory.ini
+      1- Eg. nano Example1/inventory.ini

       2- Replace IP address and the server name of the VMs with the actual one in inventory.ini.
 If you combine some VMs (based on step1- Note3), IP address of some nodes are the same.
 Then, you can just repeat IP address in the specific section.